babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ---
 layout: default
-title: Babelfish compatibility
+title: Differences between Babelfish and SQL Server
 nav_order: 5
 ---

-## T-SQL limitations
+## Differences between Babelfish and SQL Server

-In this chapter, you will learn about functional differences between Babelfish and Microsoft SQL Server.
+In this chapter, you will learn about functional differences between PostgreSQL with Babelfish and SQL Server.

 ### Missing features